AkariMatsuki/AnExtendedHilbertTransform/README.md

 python3 main.py "[file name]" tau
 ```

-* file name: name of the file of the observed signal.
+* file name: Name of the file(.txt) of the observed signal.
-* tau: time step size.
+* tau: Sampling interval of the observed signal (float).

 For example,
 ```